husnainjatoi/secure-vault/README.md

 ## 🛠️ Installation

 Make sure you have Python 3.10+ installed.
-Then install required packages:
+Then install the required packages:

 ```bash
 pip install cryptography